47th District Court in Farmington Hills, Michigan

 Judge James E. Brady

 He was elected district judge in November 2002 and began his first six-year term on January 1, 2003.
 He served two years as the Court’s chief judge from 2004 to 2005.
 Before Judge Brady’s election to the bench, he served the Court for 17 years as a magistrate, appointed in 1986 by Judge Margaret Schaeffer.
-Also, he served as an assistant prosecutor for Oakland County from 1980 – 1984 and worked in the private practice of law from 1984 – 2002.
+He also served as an assistant prosecutor for Oakland County from 1980 to 1984 and practiced law in private practice from 1984 to 2002.
 He earned a Bachelor of General Studies degree in 1975 from the University of Michigan and a Juris Doctor in 1979 from Wayne State University Law School.

 Defense Attorneys With a Track Record of Success

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. frequently appear before the 47th District Court judges.
 The court staff and judges respect our lawyers’ integrity, experience, and professionalism.
 Our attorneys come to court prepared and ready to defend our clients, and the judges appreciate that.
-It is understood that when one of the attorneys with LEWIS & DICKSTEIN, P.L.L.C. appears in the 47th District Court in Farmington Hills, they are there to win.
+Judges and prosecutors know that when one of the attorneys with LEWIS & DICKSTEIN, P.L.L.C. appears in the 47th District Court in Farmington Hills, they are there to win.

 We take our responsibility of representing clients and protecting their rights seriously.
-Our attorneys have spent their entire professional careers ensuring the government is held accountable and not allowed to take any shortcuts in its prosecutions.
-If you are facing criminal charges, you need to best legal help available.
+Our attorneys have dedicated their entire professional careers to ensuring the government is held accountable and not allowed to take shortcuts in its prosecutions.
+If you are facing criminal charges, you need the best legal help available.
 LEWIS & DICKSTEIN, P.L.L.C. is that help.
 We are not afraid to win!

 Call us today at (248) 263-6800 for a free consultation or complete an online Request for Assistance Form.
 We will contact you promptly and find a way to help you.